EN | FR

 Our Director of Academic Research & Innovation, Jean, is a major agent of academic change and strategy.
 The search engine of pedagogy in the school, he undertakes duties overarching the whole school, supporting our unique mission as a modern learning environment with innovation, collaboration and differentiation as core values.

 In a world of profound and rapid change, education cannot stand still.
 We are preparing students who will be adults in the middle of the 21st century.
 They will have to face new situations, filter a sea of unchecked information, and solve as-yet-unknown problems.
-The skills and abilities we develop in children must evolve too.
+The skills and abilities we develop in our students must evolve too.
 The capacity to adjust in a fluid environment, a creative mindset that can confidently develop solutions to new problems, a critical ability to examine information, and an understanding of other cultures will be paramount.

 Research in neuroscience and education shows there are almost as many learning styles as there are individuals.
 Education needs to be centred around each student’s way of learning.

 By making the best use of technology alongside other educational practices, our school continues to develop innovative and unique teaching methods.
-Our responsibility is not just to give students tools to make sense of their world but also mastery of those tools — thus preparing them to find their place actively and responsibly in the world of tomorrow.
+Our responsibility is not just to give students tools to make sense of their world but also mastery of those tools, thus preparing them to find their place actively and responsibly in the world of tomorrow.

-In the Secondary School, all students are loaned an iPad for the academic year to be used for coursework both inside and outside school.
+In the Secondary Section, all students are loaned an iPad for the academic year to be used for coursework both inside and outside school.
 The digital device and its contents remain the property of the school, and internet access is filtered.